monterail/guidelines/git.md

   Then (periodically) merge the integration branches upwards into each other.

   This results is a very controlled flow of fixes.
-If you notice that you have applied a fix to e.g. master that is also required in maint, you will need to cherry-pick it (using git-cherry-pick(1)) downwards.
+If you notice that you have applied a fix to e.g. master that is also required in develop, you will need to cherry-pick it (using git-cherry-pick(1)) downwards.
 This will happen a few times and is nothing to worry about unless you do it very frequently.